mercyXp/Introduction-To-Programming-cpp/week-4/README.md

 ### TASK 4
 Find all prime numbers between 1 and n (included n itself).All prime numbers between 1 and n in an ascending order.

+### TASK 5
+Find the first n prime numbers.The first n prime numbers in an ascending order.

+### TASK 6